-Let me remind you that just hours before this, John had fled from Jesus into the darkness, as did the rest of the disciples.
+As you may recall, just hours before this, John had fled from Jesus into the darkness, as did the rest of the disciples.
 But see him now, my friend.
-John has come back to Jesus.
+He has come back to Jesus.
 He's identifying with his Lord at the cross.

 You say, "I've blown it.
 Jesus wouldn't want me."

-Oh my fellow sinner, look at John!
+Oh, my fellow sinner, look with me at John!
 And listen to the message Jesus gave to him, a commission.
-"Here is your mother."
+In the NIV, "Here is your mother."
 In the NASB and ESV, "Behold, your mother!"
 In the AV, "Behold thy mother!"

 What did Jesus mean by those words?
-It will help us to ask the followup question...
+It will help us to ask a followup question.
 What did John take Jesus to mean?
-To find the answer, we simply need to look at John's own narrative in verse 27, "From that time on, this disciple took her into his home."
+To find that answer, we simply need to look at John's own narrative at the end of verse 27, "And from that hour the disciple took her to his own home."

-Something very important transpired that moment in the shadow of the cross.
-By saying those words to John, Jesus accomplished two things.
-First...
+Something very important transpired that moment.
+There, in the shadow of the cross, Jesus set in motion two outcomes.

 A. Jesus gave John a new responsibility.

-"Here is your mother," the Master told the twenty-something-year-old John.
-He's given the beloved apostle a sacred charge.
+"Behold, your mother," He said to twenty-something-year-old John.
+He's not talking about a casual glance.
+He's giving John a sacred charge.

-Notice the beginning of verse 28, "Later [KJV says 'after this'], knowing that all was now completed...."
+Why now?
+Notice the beginning of verse 28, "After this, Jesus, knowing that all was now finished."
 Jesus knew the hour had come.
-His work on the cross was now finished and He would shortly bow His head and give up His spirit, which He did in verse 30.
+His work on the cross was nearly complete.
+He would soon bow His head and give up His spirit, which He did in verse 30.